QuestNetwork/qd-messages-ts/README.md

 1.0.0:
 - Encrypted P2P File Transfer (beta in the current version)
 - Unlimited Custom Emojis
-- Private Chats (open a private channel with someone on the user list of a channel you're in, beta in current version)
 - Sync Message History (like syncing the ethereum blockchain, channel participants can offer a history, since every message is signed with an elliptic curve key, we can verify and merge it into ours)
 - Ethereum Integration

 2.0.0:
-- Private Chats Extentable to Group Chats
+- Private Channels Extentable to Groups
 - Parenting (reply to channel and private messages)
 - Audio/Video
 - ChainLink Integration